macroing/CEL4J-Artifact/README.md

 When you omit the `-g` flag, the CLI-program will automatically be used.

-If you use the GUI-program, you will find out that some syntax highlighting is supported.
+The GUI-program has support for some syntax highlighting.

 Dependencies
 ------------